-An update of evaluation of the mutagenicity may be needed when this study will be available.
+The evaluation of mutagenicity may be need to be updated when this study becomes available.

 3.3.8 Carcinogenicity

 There are no carcinogenicity studies for Hexyl Salicylate.
 However, given that there are no genotoxicity/ mutagenicity concerns from in vitro assays with or without S9, and it is also highly unlikely that the main metabolites salicylic acid and 1-hexanol may act as carcinogens, then there are no known concerns to address for Hexyl Salicylate.